Lyrics of Don McLean's 'American Pie' to be sold at auction

-NEW YORK (Reuters) - Songwriter Don McLean’s original manuscript of “American Pie,” one of the most iconic songs of its time, could fetch up to $1.5 million when it is sold on April 7, auctioneers Christie’s said on Thursday.
+NEW YORK, Feb 12 (Reuters) - Songwriter Don McLean’s original manuscript of “American Pie,” one of the most iconic songs of its time, could fetch up to $1.5 million when it is sold on April 7, auctioneers Christie’s said on Thursday.

 The 16 pages of hand-written and typed drafts include notes and deletions for the recording that became a hit after it was released in 1971.
 It was named a Song of the Century by the Recording Industry Association of America and the National Endowment for the Arts.